tripal/tripal_doc/docs/dev_guide/module_dev/buddies/buddy_values.rst

 .. note::

-  A buddy function will return a single object of the ``ChadoBuddyRecord`` class if a single record is returned.
+  For insert and update functions, the function will return a single object of the ``ChadoBuddyRecord`` class.

-  It will return an array of ``ChadoBuddyRecord`` objects if two or more records are returned.
+  For query functions, the function will return an array of ``ChadoBuddyRecord`` records.
+This array will be empty if no records matched the input values, and can have one or more records if matches were found.

-  It will return ``FALSE`` if no records matched the input values.

-The buddy class also provides a counting function for convenience in determining how many records were returned.
-For example:

-``$count = $buddy_instance->countBuddies($chado_buddy_records);``

-which will return an integer indicating how many records were returned.

 Chado Buddy Example #1
 ------------------------